A Short Biography

 Cassie Hamer has a professional background in journalism and PR, but now much prefers the world of fiction over fact.
 In 2015, she completed a Masters in Creative Writing, and has since achieved success in numerous short story competitions.
 (Complete list below)

-She is working on her second novel, but always has time to connect with other passionate readers via her website – CassieHamer.com – or through social media.
+In between daydreaming and dog walking, Cassie is writing her next novel but always has time to connect with other passionate readers via her website – CassieHamer.com – or through social media.

 Critical Praise for After the Party

 ‘After The Party captures Australian suburbia superbly… It has the reader gripped until the end.’ – Mamamia.com.au

 ‘Everything I love in a novel – jam-packed with intrigue and humour – After the Party will keep you turning the pages into the earl hours.’
 Bestselling Australian author, Rachael Johns.